 Students study fundamental economic concepts such as scarcity, opportunity costs and trade-offs, productivity, economic systems, economic institutions and incentives.
 The course will also include such microeconomics concepts as market and prices, supply and demand, competition and market structure, income distribution and the role of government.
 Macroeconomics concepts include international trade, unemployment, inflation and deflation, and fiscal and monetary policy.
 Students in grade twelve pursue mastery of economic concepts and use the tools and skills acquired in other courses (mathematics, science, and English) to understand the operations and institutions of economic systems.
-Just as in any other course, context is important, and students will examine the historical development of economic principles of micro- and macro-economics, international economics, comparative economic systems, measurement, and methods.
-Finally, students will examine the "true cost" of resources.
+Just as in any other course, context is important, and students will examine the historical development of economic theory and economic systems.
+Students will leave this course having mastered the basic economic principles of micro- and macro-economics, international economics, comparative economic systems, measurement, and methods.
+Finally, students will examine current criticisms of classical economics with a particular focus on external entities and the "true cost" of resources.